mapbox/node-pre-gyp/README.md

 - if [ $(uname -s) == 'Darwin' ]; then brew install libpng; fi;
 ```

-For an examples of repos using multi-os see [node-mapnik](https://github.com/mapnik/node-mapnik/blob/master/.travis.yml) and [node-sqlite3](https://github.com/mapbox/node-sqlite3/blob/master/.travis.yml).
+For multi-os examples see [node-mapnik](https://github.com/mapnik/node-mapnik/blob/master/.travis.yml) and [node-sqlite3](https://github.com/mapbox/node-sqlite3/blob/master/.travis.yml).

-NOTE: because the OS X machines don't yet support the `node_js:` shorthand you need to bootstrap the installation of node.js in a cross platform way (see below).
+Note: because the OS X machines don't yet support the `node_js:` shorthand you need to bootstrap the installation of node.js in a cross platform way.
+See [details on a cross platform way to install Node.js](##cross-platform-node-install).

-##### OS X publishing: using `language: objective-c` in a branch
+##### OS X publishing: using `language: objective-c`

 Tweak your `.travis.yml` to use: